-Peasants have been growing mushrooms for more than 800 years; To be used in various dishes for unique flavor and great health benefits.
+Peasants have been growing mushrooms for more than 800 years; To be used in various dishes for its unique flavor and great health benefits.

-But today let’s learn about the benefits and use of mushrooms !!
+But today let’s learn about the benefits and use of mushrooms!!

-What is mushroom mushrooms?
+What are mushroom mushrooms?

 Mushrooms are a common fungal group that is cultivated in East Asia.

 Its name is taken directly from its name in Japanese and is also known as black fungus or oak wood fungus.